-Must have 50% for first essay.
+DP requirements: Must have 50% for first essay.
 Failure to have 50% means candidate will have to write a test on the first half of the course.

-Essay 1: 20%; Class presentations (2) 20%; Reflection on prescribed book 10%; Essay 2: 40%; Class participation 10%
+Assessment: Essay 1: 20%; Class presentations (2) 20%; Reflection on prescribed book 10%; Essay 2: 40%; Class participation 10%

-PBL5648S SOCIAL JUSTICE IN PRACTICE (not offered in 2015)
+PBL5648S SOCIAL JUSTICE IN PRACTICE

-Higher postgraduate course, second semester.
+(not offered in 2017) Higher postgraduate course, second semester.
 There will be weekly seminars or workshops and approximately 10 days of fieldwork, which are spread over the period of the course.
+30 NOF credits at HEOSF level 9

-Course convener(s): Ms M von Broembsen
+Convener: Ms M von Broembsen

-Entrance requirements: An LLB or Honours degree in selected Social Science disciplines.
+Course entry requirements: An LLB or Honours degree in selected Social Science disciplines.
 The Faculty reserves the right to limit classes to 15 students.